 Facing any type of criminal charge could be a tremendous burden on you and the people that you love.
 Despite the hardships that can follow any arrest, allegations of sex crimes can be especially damaging.
-In fact, you could deal with serious consequences of an arrest for sex crimes long before you are ever convicted of any wrongdoing.
+In fact, you could deal with the serious consequences of an arrest for sex crimes long before you are ever convicted of any wrongdoing.

 The term “sex crime” applies to numerous criminal acts.
 In fact, the term is not found in Minnesota law at all.
 However, there are general sex offenses under the law that covers any potential sex-related criminal acts.

-There are steep consequences that come with a sex crimes conviction, but you have an opportunity defend yourself against these charges.
+There are steep consequences that come with a sex crimes conviction, but you have an opportunity to defend yourself against these charges.
 An aggressive defense strategy could put you in a position to avoid the life-altering consequences of a sex crimes conviction.
 Reach out to the attorney of Gerald Miller as soon as possible.

 Most Sex Crime Convictions Last Forever

 Like most states, Minnesota has a process that allows individuals to request that their criminal conviction be expunged.
 Expungement allows a person to act as if their conviction never occurred.
 It can make a tremendous difference in their personal and professional life, as they can answer truthfully on a resume or rental application that they are not convicted felons.

 Expungements are not available in all cases.
 The law treats certain offenses as inherently disqualifying, meaning that the courts are prohibited from expunging a conviction.
 Sex crimes fall into that category.

 Once a person has been convicted of a sex crime in Minnesota, that conviction will typically follow them forever.
 These permanent consequences are why it is important to fight back against a sex crime conviction from the very beginning.
 The attorneys of Gerald Miller could help you develop the best defense available to avoid a conviction.